Commercial Pilot Glider, Oral Prep

 What documents must be on board, and what currency must you maintain?

-- Aircraft: AROW (Airworthiness, Registration, Operating Handbook, Weight and balance)
+- Aircraft: AROW (Airworthiness, Registration, Operating limitations, Weight and balance)

 - Pilot: commercial pilot certificate, photo ID